This month’s blog post is inspired by a question from RealSelf user Jthomas86. She writes:

 Had a consult today with a PS who advised a tummy tuck for lose skin/ muscle damage in my low abdomen.
 Although I am not overweight (116lbs) I’ve had 3 c sections.
 I do want lipo combined with a TT.
 He said he doesn’t perform lipo with a TT because it isn’t safe and increases risk of blood clots and necrosis.
 Is this true?
 I thought it was pretty standard to combine them.

-When performed on their own, both liposuction and tummy tuck can yield nice results for eligible patients.
-Tummy tuck reduces excess skin and improves muscle condition, while liposuction removes fat.
+When performed on their own, both liposuction and a tummy tuck can yield nice results for eligible patients.
+Tummy tuck surgery reduces excess skin and improves muscle condition, while liposuction removes fat.
 They are different procedures, of course, but they’re working toward the same goal.
 I tell my patients to think of it like a peanut butter and jelly sandwich: peanut butter is good on its own; so is jelly.
 But when you put them together, the results are far better than either one by itself.
-And so it is with tummy tuck and liposuction, as you can see in the before and after pictures below.
+And so it is with tummy tuck and liposuction.

 Above all, remember that all bodies are different.
 This approach can certainly create some astounding results, but it’s not the perfect fit for everyone.
-An in-person consultation can help you get personalized information about your best liposuction and tummy tuck options.
-In NYC, you can request your personal consultation with me by calling us at (212) 249-4020 or using our online form.
+An in-person consultation is the only way to know for sure.
+You can request your personal consultation by calling us at (212) 249-4020 or using our online form.